 Georgina real estate guide & listings for sale

-About 20% of properties in Georgina were constructed after the year 2000, while most of the remaining buildings were built pre-1960 and in the 1960s.
-Single detached homes and townhouses are the main housing type in this part of the Toronto metropolitan area.
-Homeowners occupy around 85% of the units in the town while renters occupy the remainder.
-This town is primarily composed of four or more bedroom and three bedroom homes.
+Roughly 20% of properties in Georgina were built after the year 2000, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
+The predominant housing types in this town are single detached homes and townhouses.
+Around 85% of the population of this town own their home while the remainder are renters.
+This part of the Greater Toronto metropolitan area is primarily composed of four or more bedroom and three bedroom homes.

 Families may consider it very hard to reach high schools and primary schools on foot.
 Likewise, daycares are not abundant and therefore may require a very long walk to get to.
 With regards to food, property owners in this town usually have to rely on a car to travel to one of about 10 supermarkets.